cis198-2016s/slides/02/content.md

 ---
 ## Structs

+- Structs are namespaced with the module name.
+    - The fully qualified name of `Point` is `foo::Point`.
 - Struct fields are private by default.
     - They may be made public with the `pub` keyword.
 - Private fields may only be accessed from within the module where the struct is